geomoose/geomoose-website/source/download.rst

 GeoMoose 3.x
 ------------

 GeoMoose 3 separates the data used in our examples from the application code.
 For a first time install, both a demo dataset and an application is needed.
-For more information read the `Quickstart <./quickstart.html>`_.
+For more information read the `Quickstart Guides <https://docs.geomoose.org/3.x/quickstarts/index.html>`_.

 GeoMoose 3.6.2
 ^^^^^^^^^^^^^^